Building Relationships During COVID-19

 - Redirect “typical” marketing dollars (i.e. trade show expenses) to support a bigger digital strategy.

-These are all important pivots, but often what is lost is the reminder that your customers are all, first and foremost, people.
+These are all important pivots.
+Yet, often what is lost is the reminder that your customers are people, first and foremost.
 And not just that, but people who are also struggling through this pandemic in myriad ways.
-This post brings us back to one of the fundamental things that makes a good salesperson – their ability to connect with their customers.
+This post brings us back to one of the fundamental things that makes a good salesperson–their ability to connect with their customers.

 How salespeople did this in the past varies given the industry and their likes and interests.
 For example, customers could be taken to lunch, dinner, or the bar, where discussions could veer in a multitude of non-work directions.
 Or, perhaps, relationship-building took place on the golf course; at a football, basketball, or baseball game; or during a hunting or fishing adventure.
 Social distancing and travel restrictions may make these impossible in the near and distant future.